thereseohanlon/java-training-revenue/README.md

 * [For-each Loop][for_each_loop] - Handy way of looping over objects.
 * [Equality][equality] - For when you're trying to find a match between two objects.
 * [Null][null] - Objects that have no data are null.
+* [Spring Intro][spring_intro] - Watch this section of videos to get an idea of what Spring is and why we use it.
+* [REST API][what_is_rest] - REST is what we use to send and recieve information.
+In our case it will be screening results.
+* [Spring REST][spring_rest] - Here's how to do it in Spring!
+* [Autowring][autowiring] and a short [demo][autowiring_demo] - The spring framework comes with handy Java annotations that reduce the amount of code we need to write.
+* [Spring Annotations][list_of_annotations] - Bit of background on the annotations we will use.
+In paticular, ```@Autowired```, ```@Service``` and ```@RequestMapping```.

 ### Tasks

 Again, we'll be applying some of what we've learnt in the above videos to our project.
 What we want to do today is add some verifications to make sure there aren't any mistakes in our logic.
 We can do this using conditional logic.
 We also want to leverage the power of collections so that we can process multiple objects, such as a list of screenings.

+Finally, we're going to add **Spring** to our project!
+This will allow us to make requests to our app from our browser to get information, or resources.
+This is know as a REST API Again, there's a lot going on under the hood with Spring but we'll just be wiring up the basics.
+Spring is designed to be very easy to work with and provides a number of **annotations**.
+These are single lines of code which do a lot of work for us.

+Let's start...

 #### Task 1
 1. First things first, check your project from yesterday is still working!